Choosing a home insurance policy is an important part of protecting both your house and your family.

 InsuranceQuotes is a free, online comparison tool that offers quoting processes for auto, life, health, homeowners, and other types of insurance.
-The site also has articles on insurance-related subjects and provides information on auto insurance by state, including average rates.
+The site also has articles on insurance-related subjects and provides information on car insurance by state, including average rates.

 How it works: During the quoting process, I was asked for some basic information about my home and insurance history, along with my contact information.
 Clicking the Get Quotes button required me to consent to a declaration that I would be called by up to eight insurance or partner companies, potentially including robocalls.